-UC Davis does not discriminate on the basis of race, color, national origin, religion, sex, sexual orientation, gender identity, pregnancy, disability, medical condition, ancestry, marital status, age, citizenship or veteran status in its programs and activities.
-Questions may be directed to Chief Compliance Officer Wendi Delmendo, wjdelmendo@ucdavis.edu or (530) 752-6550.
-For information about the Department of Education Office for Civil Rights, visit their website.
+The University of California, in accordance with applicable Federal and State law and University policy, does not discriminate on the basis of race, color, national origin, religion, sex, gender identity, pregnancy, physical or mental disability, medical condition (cancer related or genetic characteristics), ancestry, marital status, age, sexual orientation, citizenship, or service in the uniformed services.
+The University also prohibits sexual harassment.
+This nondiscrimination policy covers admission, access, employment, and treatment in University programs and activities.
+Inquiries regarding the University's student-related nondiscrimination policies may be directed to Chief Compliance Officer Wendi Delmendo; wjdelmendo@ucdavis.edu; 530-752-6550.